-Planning your trip in the Upper Galilee
+Planning your trip to the Upper Galilee

 Copyright: Dolní_Galilea.svg: Daniel Baránekderivative work: TheCuriousGnome, CC BY 3.0 <https://creativecommons.org/licenses/by/3.0>, via Wikimedia Commons

-More about the Jews in the Galilee
+The Jews in the Galilee